valhuber/logic-explore/README.md

 * db-generated keys
 * update logic (specifically multi-level rollups and old value) using sqlalchemy events
-* web app using Flask AppBuilder's Quickstart.
+* web app using Flask AppBuilder's Quickstart

 ## Installation
 Use pycharm, and pip install from `requirements.txt`.